Telephone numbers in Australia: Overview

 The current numbering plan would appear to be sufficient to cope with potential increase in demand for services for quite some time to come.
 Area code 06 is unused.
 In addition, each other area code has large number ranges unallocated.

 When dialling from outside Australia, after dialling the appropriate international access code, the country code for Australia is 61, which is followed by the nine-digit national significant number.

-Some numbers beginning with a 1 may be dialled without any replacement, after dialling the required international access code and the country code.
+This is without any National "Trunk Access Code", as is normal with most countries.

 Australian local telephone numbers have eight digits, conventionally written in the form xxxx xxxx.
 Mobile numbers are written in the form of ten digits.
 When dialed within Australia, the 0 must be included, and 4, which indicates the service required is a mobile number.
 Mobile numbers are conventionally written 04xx xxx xxx.
 If a landline or mobile number is written where it may be viewed by an international audience (e.g. in an email signature or on a website) then the number is often written as +61 x xxxx xxxx or +61 4xx xxx xxx respectively.

 The Australian national trunk access code, 0, is not used for calls originated from locations outside Australia.
+Some numbers beginning with a 1 instead of a 0 do not require the first digit to be dropped for international calls; +13 and +1300 local rate numbers may be dialled directly after the required international access code and the country code.